This article originally appeared on VICE UK.

 The subs patrolling the depths are arguably relics of the Cold War.
 Saying that, each one does possess the firepower to send humanity back considerably further (some time around the Stone Age would be a good estimate).
-The system which involves two subs covertly prowling the depths of the ocean, primed to retaliate in the event of a nuclear strike on the UK or its allies, while the other two are dockside undergoing maintenance.
-This neat arrangement is pending a £167 billion replacement in a few years.
-But that's up for debate: for the first time in about 30 years, the leader of the Labour Party is against their existence.
+The system involves two subs covertly prowling the depths of the ocean, primed to retaliate in the event of a nuclear strike on the UK or its allies, while the other two are dockside undergoing maintenance.
+This neat arrangement is pending a £167 billion [$233 billion] replacement in a few years.
+But that's up for debate: For the first time in about 30 years, the leader of the Labour Party is against their existence.
 The question is, would the area be able to survive without them?

 Each day, hundreds make the commute from here and towns across the region to Faslane and its sister site of Coulport.
 The base is reputed to be the largest single-site employer in Scotland, with its current level of 6,900 workers set to exceed 8,000 by 2022.
-A few decades ago, figures like that were the norm for workplaces, but in a country which has lost virtually all of its major industry, it makes the naval base unique.
+A few decades ago, figures like that were the norm for workplaces, but in a country that has lost virtually all of its major industry, it makes the naval base unique.
 Even Amazon, with its hundreds of warehouse jobs just across the water in Greenock, barely registers against it.
-What's more, the jobs serving Britain's submarine fleet are highly skilled, unionised, well paid and secure.
+What's more, the jobs serving Britain's submarine fleet are highly skilled, unionized, well paid, and secure.

 There's a confidence about Helensburgh that marks it out from the depressed, post-industrial malaise that envelopes much of central Scotland.
 Its affluence is visible; not many of Scotland's seaside towns of 15,000 or so can boast a Waitrose and a private school.
 Given the area has done this well out of weapons of mass destruction, it follows that local politicians effectively worship at death's altar.
 Its MSP, Jackie Baillie, is the only Scottish Labour MSP that defied the party's anti-Trident position in a Holyrood vote last year.